How to Install Python 3.12 on Ubuntu

 Python 3.12 remains the best choice for:

-• Ubuntu 24.04 LTS default interpreter: Ships with the latest LTS release, receiving automatic security updates from Canonical for the extended support window through October 2028.
+• Ubuntu 24.04 LTS default interpreter: Ships with Ubuntu 24.04 LTS and receives automatic security updates from Canonical through October 2028.

 • Modern language features: PEP 701 f-strings, improved error messages with exact column positions, per-interpreter GIL (experimental), per-item type hint configuration.

-• Performance improvements: Comprehension inlining, optimized bytecode execution, and reduced memory overhead compared to Python 3.10 and 3.11.
+• Runtime improvements: Optimized bytecode execution and reduced overhead compared to earlier LTS defaults.

 • Security support through October 2028: Five additional years of upstream security patches guarantee production-grade stability without forcing major version upgrades.